section-engineering-education/engineering-education/content/articles/hashing-in-data-structure/index.md

 1. **Open Hashing (Separate Chaining)**: In this using Linked List, new nodes are added to the list, the key act as the head pointer, pointing to several nodes having different values.
 If any collision two elements is having same hash value we store both of them in a same linked list.

-   Lets cosnidser a example of a simple hash function
+Let's consider an example of a simple hash function

    `h(key) = key%table size`